kiranos/test/README.md

    * Nmap
    * git-core

-Below is installation instructions for Debian/Ubuntu and MacOS X. However, it's possible to keep on using your preferred OS, just find the above packages and you'll be good to go.
+Below are installation instructions for Debian/Ubuntu and MacOS X. However, it's possible to keep on using your preferred OS, just find the above packages and you'll be good to go.

 ###### Install these on Debian/Ubuntu

 	apt-get install python-dev build-essential python-pip pwgen xmlstarlet curl sshpass nmap python-passlib pip install ansible

 ###### Install these on MacOS X (using Homebrew)

 	brew install ansible
 	brew install xmlstarlet